chenyue9713/Traffic-Sign-Classifier/README.md

 After resizing the images as 32x32x3 for my network and the figure like following:
 ![png](Figures/new-sign.png)

-Then grayscaling and normalizing the images. the predict result is :
+Then grayscaling, normalizing and CLAHE for the images. the predict result is :
 ```
          Prediction                                Reality
 Sign 1: Speed limit (30km/h)                      Speed limit (70km/h)